cacrane07/GCI_ultrasound/README.md

 Toxic algal blooms, specifically those caused by increased reproduction of cyanobacteria, have become a growing concern for freshwater systems.
 When conditions tend to support their explosive growth, these blooms produce potent cyanotoxins which include: hepatotoxins, neurotoxins, and dermatoxins.
 These all-harm fish, wildlife, and even humans.
 Besides the  immediate toxins, very dense algal blooms block sunlight from reaching plants in the water.
 This disrupts photosynthesis and weakens aquatic habitats.
 As the algae begins to die and decompose, they start to release dissolved oxygen levels, leading to dead zones in fresh water systems that can kill fish and destabilize entire food webs.
 Toxic algal blooms pose a serious threat to ecosystem balance and highlight the urgent need for effective mitigation strategies.

+## Approach

+Our group has proposed using an ultrasonic sensor that emits ultrasound waves to treat cyanobacteria.
+The ultrasound waves disrupt the buoyancy of the blooms by bursting their gas vesicles.
+This apporach allows the blooms to be slowly treated without further harming the environment.
+We want out sensor to emit an adjustable range of frequencies that can be adjusted to operate in a range that does not cause harm to local freshwater organisms.

 ## Specification

 We created a schematic of a system that has 2 components: a transducer as a signal input, and a bandpass filter composed of a simple RLC circuit.
+In this case, the transducer is the hardware responsible for emitting the ultrasound waves.

 The marimo notebook includes the graph of the transfer function which is a ratio of input vs output signal.
 It shows how the filter will focus on allowing frequencies only in the range of 20kHz, which is one of our desired frequenies for treating the cyanobacteria.